Interactive: Auckland Council proposes to reduce speed limits throughout the city

-Still trying to wrap you head around the proposed changes to speed limits within Auckland?
+Still trying to wrap your head around the proposed changes to speed limits within Auckland?
 This new interactive article will be able to help.

 Earlier this week Auckland Council announced hundreds of streets throughout the country's biggest city from 50km/h to 30km/h.